andreileonte1981/plain-flags/sdk/node/README.md

 ## Usage

-Import the Plain Flags SDK library:
+### Import the library

 ```typescript
 import PlainFlags from "plain-flags-node-sdk";
 ```

-Create and configure an object of type PlainFlags at the start of your software's execution:
+### Create and configure an object of type PlainFlags at the start of your software's execution:

 ```typescript
 const plainFlags = new PlainFlags(